Brief Bio

 Teaching

 Since fall 2022 Alise Tifentale has been an Adjunct Assistant Professor of Art History at City University of New York, Kingsborough.
-She teaches history of photography at the City University of New York, Queensborough (since spring 2024), State University of New York, Old Westbury (since spring 2023), and Marywood University (since spring 2024).
+She teaches various art history and history of photography courses also at the City University of New York, Queensborough (since spring 2024), Marywood University (since spring 2024), and the State University of New York, Old Westbury (since spring 2023).

 As a guest lecturer, Tifentale has taught art history research methods (Art Academy of Latvia, fall 2021 and spring 2024), photography history and theory, media literacy, and social media literacy (Riga Stradins University (2020-2021).
 She co-organized a photography research symposium and summer school “Mapping Methods and Materials” and taught a photography research methods seminar there (summer 2021).